 Or maybe you are a shopper marketing leader who has interns or young associates on the team and wishes there were a no-nonsense on-boarding plan?

 No worries!
 This checklist will equip you with the practical tools and strategies to master that learning curve in no time!
 Make sure to check off as many as you can in your first 90 days to fully immerse yourself in the domain and close important gaps in your understanding of the industry:

 1. Understand retail fiscal year calendars

 As if on purpose, they are guaranteed to be different from your internal fiscal year calendar.
-Many retailers begin their fiscal year in February (here is an explanation of why it happens), some in August, and most have 13 periods instead of 12.
+Many retailers begin their fiscal year in February (here is an explanation of why it happens), some in August, and some have 13 periods instead of 12.
 Confusing?
 Welcome to retail planning.
 Learning now how to translate retail periods into calendar months and into your company periods will save you headaches and hassle later.
 The learning curve can be frustrating, so invest some time to practice this valuable skill early on.

 2. Learn the retailer language

 Yes, they all speak different "languages” when you consider internal slang, abbreviations, metrics, data sources and analytics jargon.
 While analytics may not be your strength or core responsibility, knowing what data exists and what business questions it can answer will distinguish you from other marketers and give you a reputation of a data-driven, thoughtful professional.
 So go ahead and sign up for that POS (Point-of-sale) data and shopper analytics training.

 Many retailers have published one or even several apps to stay connected with the shoppers who are always on the go and don't like clipping traditional coupons or check the paper ad.
 A strong grounding in mobile strategy will help you stay on top of their latest capabilities and see how your brand strategy fits in.